VRL example reference

 The closure takes a single parameter, which is an array, where the first item is always

-present and contains the entire string that matched pattern
+present and contains the entire string that matched pattern.
+The items from index one on

 contain the capture groups of the corresponding index.
 If a capture group is optional, the